root4loot/screener/README.md

 screener is a command-line interface (CLI) and Golang library for capturing screenshots of web pages.
 Built on top of [Rod](https://github.com/go-rod/rod).

 ## Features

 - **Stream URLs**: Input URLs via standard input (STDIN) for real-time processing.
-- **Max Page Load Wait**: Define a maximum wait time for web page loading before capturing screenshots.
+- **Fixed Page Load Wait**: Define a maximum wait time for web page loading before capturing screenshots.
 - **Redirect Handling**: Customize redirect behavior to follow or ignore URL changes.
 - **Unique Screenshots**: Save only unique screenshots to avoid duplicates.
 - **Concurrency**: Support for concurrent requests for faster processing.
 - **Certificate Error Handling**: Option to ignore SSL certificate errors for testing environments.
 - **HTTP/2 Control**: Disable HTTP/2 for compatibility with various server configurations.
 - **Custom User-Agent**: Set a custom user-agent for requests to simulate different browsers or devices.
-- **URL in Image**: Choose to include the URL directly in the captured image for context and reference.
+- **Imprint URL in Image**: Choose to include the URL directly in the captured image for context and reference.

 ## Installation

 ### Go

 ```
 go install github.com/root4loot/screener/cmd/screener@latest
 ```